 Karolinska Institutet, the Royal Institute of Technology and Stockholm University have together established the Stockholm Centre for Healthcare Ethics, CHE.
-CHE addresses ethical issues in medical care, preventive healthcare and biomedical research.
+The centre addresses ethical issues in medical care, preventive healthcare and biomedical research.

 This includes the ethical problems arising in the practice of different medical and nursing professions, plus ethical aspects of the development, use and testing of techniques and methods for prevention, diagnosis and treatment.
 The field of activity also encompasses basic public policy decisions concerning investments in healthcare and medicine.